 Conclusion

-This investigation shows that the river's water is not substantially contaminated except during the summer when multiple wastewater sources congregate.
-Cypriniformesorder is the more dominant group, followed by Siluriformes, generally catfishes.
-The Ganga River's biodiversity and water quality must be protected, necessitating collaboration among scientists, conservationists, aquarists, communities, and students.
+This investigation shows that the river's water is not substantially contaminated except during the summer when multiple wastewater sources congregate Cypriniformesorder is the more dominant group, followed by Siluriformes, generally catfishes.
+The Ganga River's biodiversity and water quality must be protected, necessitating collaboration among scientists, conservationists, aquarists, communities, and students ??.
 The present data may be used as a baseline for future study since it allows administrators and fisheries professionals to assess the effects of different natural and artificial activities on the river's water quality and fishery.

 References